Daniel-Klos/PIC-FLIP-Fluid/README.md

 # PIC-FLIP-Fluid
 A multithreaded particle in cell (PIC) fluid simulation combined with a fluid implicit particle (FLIP) simulation.
+This implementation uses MICCG(0) for pressure projection.

 Controls:
 -   Press 1 for an interactive rigid object, 2 for a force object, 3 for an object that generates/removes particles, and 4 to draw/erase solids (left & right click)